-Example 3: Shana was determined eligible for WWWMA in February.
+Example Shana was determined eligible for WWWMA in February.
 She had private insurance that covered treatment of breast or cervical cancer, but due to a waiting period for preexisting conditions, her treatments were not covered.
 The waiting period ended July 31, and the private insurance began to cover Shana's treatment effective August 1.
 Shana did not report this to her worker, so Medicaid continued to pay some service costs for Shana until the worker closed the case effective November 30.

-Since her case would have closed August 31 if she had reported the change timely, Shana has an overpayment for September through November.
+3: Since her case would have closed August 31 if she had reported the change timely, Shana has an overpayment for September through November.
 The fee-for-service claims paid for September, October, and November are recoverable.

 Example 4: Joe has been a Medicaid member since January 1, 2012.
 During a December 2013 eligibility review, the agency discovered that Joe won a \$10,000 lottery that was paid to him on June 12, 2013.
 Joe never reported the receipt of these lottery winnings and still has about \$8,000 from the lottery proceeds.
-The agency verified that Joe's nonexempt assets have been in excess of the \$2,000 Medicaid asset limit since June 12, 2013, and sent him a

-Notice of Decision, advising him that his Medicaid eligibility is being discontinued effective January 31, 2014.
+The agency verified that Joe's nonexempt assets have been in excess of the \$2,000 Medicaid asset limit since June 12, 2013, and sent him a Notice of Decision, advising him that his Medicaid eligibility is being discontinued effective January 31, 2014.
 The overpayment amount that is subject to recovery is the total of all Medicaid benefits that were received by Joe from August 1, 2013, through January 31, 2014.
 June 2013 and July 2013 are not included in the overpayment period because Joe had 10 days to report the change that he had won a lottery.
-If Joe would have reported this change timely (no later than June 22, 2013), the earliest that the agency could have terminated Joe's eligibility with proper notice would have been July 31, 2013.
+If Joe would have reported this change timely (no later than June 22, 2013),

-- Fraud.
-Fraud exists when an applicant, member, or any other person responsible for giving information on the member's behalf does any of the following: - Intentionally makes or causes to be made a false statement or representation of fact in an application for a benefit or payment. - Intentionally makes or causes to be made a false statement or representation of a fact for use in determining rights to benefits or payments. - Having knowledge of an event affecting initial or continued right to a benefit or payment and intentionally failing to disclose such event. - Having made application to receive a benefit or payment and intentionally uses any or all of the benefit or payment for something other than the intended use and benefit of such persons listed on the application. - Member Loss of an Appeal.
+- Misstatement or omission of facts by an applicant, member, or any other person responsible for giving information on the applicant's or member's behalf at a Medicaid application or renewal. - Failure on the part of the member, or any person responsible for giving information on the member's behalf, to report required changes in financial (income, assets, expenses) or nonfinancial information that affects eligibility, premium, patient liability, or cost share amount. - Fraud.
+Fraud exists when an applicant, member, or any other person responsible for giving information on the member's behalf does any of the following: - Intentionally makes or causes to be made a false statement or representation of fact in an application for a benefit or payment. - Intentionally makes or causes to be made a false statement or representation of a fact for use in determining rights to benefits or payments. - Having knowledge of an event affecting initial or continued right to a benefit or payment and intentionally failing to disclose such event. - Having made application to receive a benefit or payment and intentionally uses any or all of the benefit or payment for something other than the intended use and benefit of such persons listed on the application.

+Member Loss of an Appeal.
 A member may choose to continue to receive benefits pending an appeal decision.
 If the appeal decision is that the member was ineligible, the benefits received while awaiting the decision can be recovered.
 If an appeal results in an increased patient liability, cost share, or premium, recover the difference between the initial amount and the new amount or the amount of claims and HMO capitation payments the state paid for each month (whichever is less).